Got Cigars?

 Ready To Get To It

-I'm back in Bangalore India and raring to get too work!
-That is one of those statements you'd think you'd never say -- like on your death bed you'd never say "I wish I spent more time at work!".
-But, I'm not on my death bed, and I am generally excited about the company I am building with a young team of energetic spirits.
+I'm back in Bangalore, India, and raring to get to work!
+That is one of those statements you'd think you'd never say—like on your death bed, you'd never say, "I wish I spent more time at work!"
+But I'm not on my deathbed, and I am generally excited about the company I am building with a young team of energetic spirits.

 Thursday, March 14, 2013